Photo credit: Gardenista cafe in Hanoi

 Plus, when the isolation and misty-mountain chill become tiresome, these highlands are relatively close to the exquisite beaches of Nha Trang, Quy Nhơn, and Tuy Hòa.
-These coastal towns all have (for better or worse) a vibrant and loud beach culture, with resorts, raucous seafood houses, and more.
-These aren’t big cosmopolitan cities like Hanoi or HCMC, so don’t expect haute culture galleries or machine-learning meet-ups.
-Nonetheless, they provide the city-life when needed.
+These coastal towns all have (for better or worse) a vibrant and loud beach-culture, with resorts, raucous seafood restaurants, and more.
+These coastal towns aren’t big cosmopolitan cities like Hanoi or HCMC, so don’t expect haute culture galleries or machine-learning meet-ups.
+Nonetheless, they provide the needed city-life when necesssary.

-READ MORE: Quy Nhơn and Tuy Hòa top our list of some of the most underrated places in Vietnam
+READ MORE: Quy Nhơn and Tuy Hòa are at the top of our list of some of the most underrated places in Vietnam

 If you want to live the highland-coastal dual-lifestyle, there are several different pairs of towns to choose:

 - Đà Lạt to Nha Trang (135 km / 4 hr drive) see route

 - Pleiku/Kon Tum to Quy Nhơn (162 km / 5 hr drive), see route

 - Buôn Ma Thuột to Tuy Hòa (195 km / 6 hr drive), see route